openirons/1872USArmyRifleTrialsTestCriteria/1872 Test Criteria.md

    2. Cut at intervals around the rim.
    3. With a longitudinal cut the whole length of the cartridge from the rim up.
 A fresh piece of white paper marked with the number of the gun being laid over the breech to observe the escape of gas, if any occurs.
 5. *Dust* - The piece to be exposed in a box prepared for that purpose to blast of find sand-dust for __ minutes; to be removed, fired 50 rounds, replaced for 5 minutes, removed and fired 50 rounds more.
-6. *Rust* - The breech mechanism and receiver to be cleansed of grease and the chamber of the barrel greased and plugged, the butt of the gun to be inserted into the height of the chamber in brine for 10 minutes, exposed for two days to the open air standing in a rack, and then fired 50 rounds.
+6. *Rust* - The breech mechanism and receiver to be cleansed of grease and the chamber of the barrel greased and plugged, the butt of the gun to be inserted into the height of the chamber in a solution of sal-ammoniac for 10 minutes, exposed for two days to the open air standing in a rack, and then fired 50 rounds.
 7. *Excessive charges* - To be fired once with 85 grains of powder and one ball of 450 grains of lead; once with 90 grains and one ball; and once with 90 grains and two balls.
 The piece to be closely examined after each discharge.